You’ve always been attracted by secrets of the pyramids, lives of pharaohs in ancient Egypt and fatal Cleopatra? Then you know him as well…

 All those who love the newly discovered spirit of the past can enjoy stories about:

 - Discovery of Queen Hatshepsut mummy

-- Mummies of King Tutankhame Madlenianum Opera and Theatren’s family members and mysteries of Ramses III’s death
+- Mummies of King Tutankhamen Madlenianum Opera and Theatre’s family members and mysteries of Ramses III’s death

 - New discoveries around the Great Pyramid and the Sphinx